Moffefe/MycoBox/docs/zigbee.md

 The Zigbee device itself does not need to know its purpose.

-Its function is assigned inside MycoBox.
+Its role is assigned inside the MycoBox configuration.

 ---

-## Currently supported devices
+# Currently supported devices

 The current MycoBox firmware supports Zigbee devices that behave as switches.